plukkie/ztdserver/README.md

 4. cd ztdserver
 5. sudo ./install.sh
 6. check service up with: docker-compose ps

+# problems
+- if your ubuntu vm has more then one active interface, the ip-address can not be determined automatically for the www server.
+Add the ip-address manually after installation in the script /tftpboot/ztd/ztd.sh, on the variable ZTD_SERVER_IP= Also, the subnet could be misconfigured in the /etc/dhcp/dhcpd.conf.
+  Edit the dhcp file and restart container: docker-compose restart ztd-dhcpd

 # reinstall
 You can execute the sudo ./install.sh safely again if you